Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Other duties may include regularly communicating with parents regarding their child's progress, providing students with individualized learning support, preparing students for standardized state tests and managing behavior inside and outside of the classroom.
 Through their work, elementary school teachers equip students for future academic challenges in middle school and lay the foundational stones for lifelong learning.

-About 1.4 million elementary school teachers were employed nationally in 2022, according to the Bureau of Labor Statistics (BLS).
+Over 1.4 million elementary school teachers were employed nationally in 2023, according to the Bureau of Labor Statistics (BLS).
 While teaching opportunities are available at private institutions, public elementary schools remain the largest employers of these professionals.

 What to expect